cfhirsch/adventofcode2024/README.md

 Part 1: This part wasn't too bad.
 I needed to tweak my wraparound logic, and I got the definition of rows and columns mixed up before reading the problem more closely.
 Once
 I got past those issues getting the right answer was a breeze.

+**Dec 15:**

+Part 1: Straightforward if somewhat tedious.
+For each move, iterate through all squares in the direction the robot is moving.
+If we hit an empty space, stop.
+If we hit a wall, we don't move.
+Walk backwards through the squares we collected, set each square equal to the character in the "next" square (going backwards). set the initial square (where the robot initally was) to '.'.